 Our analysis of the information you submitted shows that while you are organized for charitable purposes you do not satisfy the operational requirements to be recognized as exempt under section 501(c)(3).
 You have failed to establish that you are or will be operated for either a charitable or educational purpose.
 In fact, the administrative record demonstrates that you will be operated for the substantial non-exempt purpose of conducting a commercial business.
-Your operation may also result in inurement of your assets to B and C.
+Your operation will also serve to further the private financial interests of the credit card companies, and other creditors.

-That you will be operated as a commercial business is reflected in the fact that your revenue will be derived exclusively from substantial fees received from clients who purchase your credit repair, debt reduction, and debt management plan services.
-Moreover, like M, your for-profit predecessor, you will make the availability of your services known through interacting and networking with pre-existing business relationships, the yellow pages, flyers, brochures and referrals.
-You have indicated that you do not yet have a fundraising program in operation.
+That you will be operated as a commercial business is reflected in the fact that your revenue will be derived exclusively from substantial fees received from clients enrolled in DMPs and fair share payments received from creditors.
+Moreover, like some other for-profit financial service businesses, you will make the availability of your services known through interacting and networking with for-profit mortgage banks, bankers, and other means.
+You have indicated that you do not anticipate having a fundraising program in operation.

-Because the sale of DMP, and other financial services will apparently be your primary activity, you must show that the sale of these services is incidental and integral to a substantial and substantive educational program.
+Because the sale of DMPs will apparently be your sole activity, you must show that the sale of DMP services is incidental and integral to a substantial and substantive educational program.
 Section 1.501(c)(3)-1(d)(3).
 Financial counseling can be considered educational.
 See Rev. Rul.
 69-441 and CCCS of Alabama, supra.
 However, a single substantial non-exempt purpose is sufficient to preclude exemption, regardless of the number of exempt purposes.
 Better Business Bureau of Washington, supra.
 A purpose of providing education will not overcome an additional, substantial commercial purpose.
 American Institute for Economic Research.

 You have failed to provide any evidence that your DMP will be an incidental adjunct to a substantial and substantive program of public education and individual counseling.

 In fact you have provided no materials that indicate you will have a substantive on-going educational program directed to the individuals and families you serve in your DMP.
-The only "educational" materials provided by you consisted solely of a copy of "promotional" information used by M, in the promotion and sale of its for-profit financial services.
-The DMP, credit repair and debt negotiation programs offered by you are commercial in nature, and are promoted through this material.
+The only "educational" materials provided by you consisted of a copy of 75-80 pages of un-indexed, unbound "canned" materials that appeared to come from an Internet website.
 There is no indication of who authored the materials.
-You did not explain when, where or how these materials would be used to "educate" individuals or families enrolled in your DMP, and other financial services programs.
+You did not explain when, where or how these materials would be used to "educate" individuals or families enrolled in your DMP.

-You also have provided no evidence that you will conduct "credit counseling" seminars and/or conducted workshops directed to the general community.
+You also have provided no evidence that you will conduct "credit counseling" seminars and/or conduct workshops directed to the general community.
 Moreover, you have not provided substantial evidence that you will restrict your debt management services to low-income customers.
 If you do have "low-income limits" for participation in your debt management program, you have provided no evidence of the specific guidelines that participants will be required to meet.
 You have provided no advertising materials stating that your services will be restricted to low-income individuals and/or families.
 In fact, information provided by you indicates that your services will be available to the general public without regard to individual or family income.
+That you may allow so-called "low-income" individuals and/or families to make "voluntary payments" or not pay at all, does not change our view that these payments will in fact be a fee charged for services rendered by you.
+The Service position is that a transfer to charity will be treated as a charitable contribution only if the transfer is made without adequate consideration.
+Since a DMP is something of value, a contribution in connection with one will be treated as a fee rather than a contribution.